-Denise Forsthuber is associate director of the Atlantic Council’s Future Europe Initiative, where she leads the Council’s programming on Central Europe and the Three Seas Initiative.
+Denise Forsthuber is associate director of the Atlantic Council’s Europe Center, where she leads the Council’s programming on Central Europe and the Three Seas Initiative.
 In addition, Denise conducts development operations for the program and is responsible for organizing events and briefings.
-Denise also manages two visiting fellowships for the Council, the Transatlantic Media Network and Atlanticist Fellowship, as well as the Future Europe Initiative’s resident fellows.
+Denise also manages two visiting fellowships for the Council, the Transatlantic Media Network and Atlanticist Fellowship, as well as the Europe Center’s resident fellows.

 Previously, Denise was a program manager and research associate at the Center for Strategic and International Studies in Washington DC, as well as an assistant at the Clements Center for National Security at The University of Texas at Austin.
 While at The University of Texas, Denise was a Bill Archer Fellow, through which she interned for the former Foreign Policy Initiative in Washington DC, and a Next Generation Scholar where she conducted research on Ukraine.
 She received her BA in International Relations with honors from The University of Texas and her MA in Security Studies from Georgetown University.
 In 2018-2019 she was a Penn Kemble Fellow at the National Endowment for Democracy.
 In addition to her professional responsibilities, Denise has served as a University of Texas student mentor since 2014 and as a volunteer for the National Multiple Sclerosis Society for more than ten years.